 Traditional cow elk calls were something we always found lacking.
 Therefore no matter what we tried to use there was a huge obvious void.

 We could never find a call that did several things.
-Hundred percent reliable.
+Be reliable to make consistent sounds.
 Easy to learn and not be a push button monotone with no volume control.
 To be small and fit in your mouth and your pocket while not being fragile.
 And last but not least to sound like the Bull Elk and Cow Elk we’ve spent so much time being around.

 In our opinion most calls can only really imitate Cow elk not duplicate them.
 We wanted perfection, we spent years perfecting the sound so that we couldn’t pick it out from real animals.
-It is spot on.
+Our original design the Elk Reel changed the game forever.The hinging action makes a natural sliding note.
+The sound is spot on.
+You can add voice inflection to sound like a demanding or estrous cow.
+High pitch calf talk is a snap.
+Any sound a female elk makes and some that bulls make are produced by varying the angle of the sound board and varying your airflow.
+It is renowned from the best guides and outfitters to the first time elk hunters who have tried it as the best elk call on the market.
 So if you are reading this article titled How to use Cow Elk calls you are in luck.

 What we have will have you making realistic Cow Elk sounds more easily and more reliably.